AZ1600/platform-engineering-backstage-portal/README.md

 ## Overview

 The **AZ1600 Platform Engineering Developer Portal** is an Internal Developer Platform (IDP) built using **Backstage**.

 The platform provides developers with a centralized experience for:

 - Discovering software services
 - Managing ownership and metadata
 - Accessing technical documentation
-- Creating new applications through self-service workflows
+- Creating new services through golden paths
-- Understanding platform architecture and dependencies
-- Integrating cloud-native development practices
+- Integrating Kubernetes and cloud workflows

 The goal of this platform is to improve developer experience, standardize engineering workflows, and reduce operational complexity through automation.